BookHaven/BookHaven-FE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-Welcome to Bookhaven!
+Welcome to BookHaven!
 We have designed this software to streamline the inventory management of Little Free Libraries.
 We aim to connect books to readers in the most efficient way possible.
-Our application allows you to keep track of books in your library and explore the books in libaries near you, ensuring that each story finds a reader.
+Our application allows you to keep track of books in your library and explore the books in libraries near you, ensuring that each story finds a reader.
 For more information about Little Free Library, visit them at [LittleFreeLibrary.org](https://littlefreelibrary.org/).

+The front-end application provides a mobile-friendly, interactive website so you can take BookHaven with you into your local community.

 Check out our back end repository: [![Github][Github]][project-be-gh-url]

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- BUILT WITH -->